I wrote a guest post over at Overseas Exile on how to get a university job in Korea. You can read it

 certificates, passport, and reference letters.

 Some university jobs are extremely competitive.
+Here's a list of university rankings in Korea and Korean universities.
 Those in Seoul are

 usually more difficult to get than those outside of Seoul.
 That being